dsherret/server-bridge/readme.md

 Code generation for a strongly typed bridge between the client and server.

-This library is experimental and needs a bit of work, **so don't use it at this time!**
+This library is experimental and still needs a bit of work.

 ## What does this library do?